-- Devoran School is smaller than the average primary school.
-The school has 213 pupils on role.
-Many year groups are at capacity and there are often appeals pending. - Pupil stability is in line with national at 84.3% - The number of free school meals is increasing but well below the national average (26%) at 4.6% - The percentage of pupils on the SEN register is 5.1% which is well below the national average (13%) - The percentage of pupils with statements is in line with the national average at 1% - The Foundation Stage Profile shows that 83.4% of children achieved a GLD - 75.1% of the pupils live within the Feock ward, 9.8% the Mylor ward and all the rest of the pupils live within a range of local and more distant wards (Truro, Camborne, Redruth, Penryn).
-Pupils come from a diversity of home backgrounds, socially, economically and educationally. - Devoran School is in the least deprived 40 50% of wards nationally.
-Pupils live in a mixture of privately owned and rented accommodation. - All pupils come from families where English is the first language. - Devoran was validated as a Healthy School in May 2007 and renewed its Investor in People status in October 2008. - The school has been rebuilt and relocated within the village, under the PFI2 initiative.
+Devoran School is smaller than the average primary school.
+The school has 210 pupils on role.
+Many year groups are at capacity and there are often admissions appeals pending.

+- Pupil stability was in line with national at 84.3%.
+New data for 2017 TBC. - The number of free school meals is increasing (7.6%) but well below the national average (25.4%) - The percentage of pupils on the SEN register is 5.2% which is well below the national average (14.4%) - The percentage of pupils with statements is below the national average (school = 0.9%, National = 2.8%) - The Foundation Stage Profile shows that 86.6% of children achieved a GLD - 75.1% of the pupils live within the Feock ward, 9.8% the Mylor ward and all the rest of the pupils live within a range of local and more distant wards (Truro, Camborne, Redruth, Penryn).
+Pupils come from a diversity of home backgrounds, socially, economically and educationally.

+- Devoran School is in the least deprived 40 50% of wards nationally.
+Pupils live in a mixture of privately owned and rented accommodation. - All pupils come from families where English is the first language. - Devoran School is currently working toward the revalidation of the Healthy Schools Award. - The school has been rebuilt and relocated within the village, under the PFI2 initiative.
 It was opened in September 2007.
-The new school has provision for 7 classes enabling all children to be taught in single year groups.

-• The school is part of Truro and Roseland Learning Community which includes 3 secondary schools, a special school and 12 primary schools.
+The new school has provision for 7 classes enabling all children to be taught in single year groups. - The school is part of Truro and Roseland Learning Community which includes 3 secondary schools, a special school and 12 primary schools.